microsoft/teams-ai/js/samples/04.ai-apps/h.datasource-azureOpenAI/README.md

 	- Note: The citation experience is available in `Debug in (Edge)` or `Debug in (Chrome)` only.

 ### Provisioning, Deploying, and Publishing your custom Copilot
-**IMPORTANT** As this sample uses managed identity, for your custom copilot to generate responses you must assign Cognitive Service OpenAI User role to your custom copilot’s App Service resource group after deploying your app to Azure.
+**IMPORTANT**: As this sample uses managed identity, for your custom copilot to generate responses you must assign Cognitive Service OpenAI User role to your custom copilot’s App Service resource group after deploying your app to Azure.

 1. [Provision your app](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/provision)
 1. [Deploy to Azure](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/deploy)